Your cart is empty

 The immune system is your child's bodyguard – but it still needs to develop.
 Learn here why infections are part of it, what role protective measures and vaccinations play, and how parents can strengthen the immune system.

 The immune system is your child's bodyguard.
-It protects against viruses, bacteria, and other pathogens and develops gradually over the first ten years of life.
+It protects against viruses, bacteria, and other pathogens and develops step by step during the first ten years of life.

 In the last weeks of pregnancy, your baby receives antibodies from you.
-After birth, breast milk extends this protection, usually for the first three months, sometimes up to nine months.
+After birth, breast milk extends this protection, usually for the first 3 months, sometimes up to 9 months.

-But your baby is only protected against what you have antibodies against.
-That's why vaccinations, after consulting your pediatrician, are so important.
+But: Your baby is only protected against what you yourself have antibodies against.
+That's why vaccinations, after consulting with your pediatrician, are so important.

-Every illness trained the immune system.
-Fever is one of them, and is the body's natural defense against pathogens.
-Parents often notice a rise in temperature late, especially at night.
+Every illness trains the immune system.
+Fever is part of this process and is the body's natural weapon against pathogens.
+Parents often notice a rising temperature late, especially at night.

-This is where MARY by sticklett comes into play:
+This is where MARY by sticklett comes in:

 • Continuous temperature monitoring

-• Alarm in case of rapid or strong increase
+• Alarm in case of rapid or sharp increase

 • Comfortable and easy for you and your child

-👉 This way you can sleep more peacefully and still be there immediately when it matters.
+👉 This way you sleep more peacefully and are still there immediately when it becomes important.

-✔ Plenty of regular sleep & healthy diet
+✔ Plenty of regular sleep & a healthy diet

 ✔ Avoid stress and pollutants

-The immune system develops over many years, and infections are an important part of that.
-With MARY by sticklett, you have a smart companion that gives you reassurance when your child can't yet tell how they're feeling.
+The immune system develops over many years, and infections are an important part of this process.
+With MARY by sticklett, you have a smart companion that gives you peace of mind when your child isn't yet able to tell you how they are feeling.

-👉 Discover MARY now – for more safety in everyday family life.
+👉 Discover the Baby Sensor MARY by sticklett now – for more safety in everyday family life.